ellakoa/postcard-poem/content/posts/chasing-the-tides.md

   I was captivated as the bay offered itself up
   For the briefest time in the early hours,
   I walked the bay, and the bay was all mine.
-  I was still chasing the tides
+  I still chase the tides
-  but now it was for the lowest of tides.
+  but the lowest of tides.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-